-Since trikes have three wheels and have better suspensions in general, they are a much better choice for off road surfaces like gravel roads or uneven plains.
+Since trikes have three wheels and have better suspensions in general, they are a much better choice for off-road surfaces like gravel roads or uneven plains.

-4. Easier to identify on road
+4. Easier to identify on the road

 A trike motorcycle is a unique and stylish way to get around.
-A large percentage of these bikes have three wheels, making them easier for visibility than motorcycles with just two or four wheeled varieties (although some have sidecars)
+A large percentage of these bikes have three wheels, making them easier for visibility than motorcycles with just two or four-wheeled varieties (although some have sidecars)

 While they may be very wide and some people might think that makes them lose cool points because of weaving through traffic- in reality it’s just as safe but with less risk involved.